 - While pasta is cooking, brown the hamburger meat in a large skillet, breaking it up as it cooks.
 Once it is done, drain any excess grease and return the meat to the skillet.

-- Add the cream cheese and cheddar cheese to the meat and stir until it is melted and combined.
+- Add the cream cheese, cheddar cheese, and seasonings (garlic powder, salt, and onion powder) to the meat and stir until it is melted and combined.

 - Slowly add the milk while continuously stirring to make a sauce.